InventiDevelopment/Elmdroid/README.md

 ### Basic synchronous example

-Let's say we want to implement simple screen with two buttons for increment and decrement and plain `TextView` to keep track of the current "score".
+Let's say we want to implement simple screen with two buttons for increment/decrement actions and plain `TextView` to keep track of current "score".
 You can find this example in [official elm examples][elm-simple-example]

 First we have to define state.
 That can be simply represented as an Kotlin data class.
-There is nothing interesting about it, it just holds the current "score" of the counter:
+There is nothing interesting about it, it just holds the current "score" for our counter:

 ```kotlin
 data class CounterState(val counter: Int) : State
 ```

 Now let's define messages(Msg).
-You can thing about it as defining all the possible events that can happen on a screen:
+You can think about it as defining all the possible events that can happen on a screen:

 ```kotlin